garrandall/popular-music-data/tracks/do-it-good-a-taste-of-honey.md

 Get up and do it
 Do it, do it good (Yeah)

-Hm...hm...hm...
+Hm...hm...hm
 Clap your hands, stomp your feet
 Move your body to the disco beat

-The stage is set now, the light’s on you
+The stage is set now, the light 's on you
-You can do it, get into it, feel it through and through Don’t be shy, get it on
+You can do it, get into it, feel it through and through Don 't be shy, get it on
 And put your hand on your hips, let your back bone slip, now get it on

 Hey, do it